Key Stage 2 Bundle

 Whether your child is struggling, jumping ahead, or you just want to check they are right on track, you can boost their child's confidence throughout Years 3, 4, 5 & 6 with TheSchoolRun Key Stage 2 Book Bundle.

 There are 3 of our best-selling books in the bundle.
 Maths Homework Helper covers all the core maths topics, from the basics of addition and subtraction to multiplication, division, working with measures, shape and space, and handling data.
-Grammar Made Easy gives you confidence in the grammar basics so you’re fully prepared to help your child and Spelling Made Magic – our best-selling book - is packed with tips and tricks to help your child master this literacy essential.
+Grammar Made Easy gives you confidence in the grammar basics so you’re fully prepared to help your child and Spelling Made Magic – our best-selling eBook - is packed with tips and tricks to help your child master this literacy essential.

 What you will receive in your Key Stage 2 Book Bundle: